popham/emscripten-treeviz/README.md

 * Size of the glue code needed to bring together multiple codebases.
   Both BGL and Dlib heavily templated, which I hope constitutes a virtue under Emscripten.
 * AMDifying the resulting code.
-  I see no value in covering the whole gamut of Javascript includes, since I expect very little glue code required to get things rolling.
+  I see no value in covering the whole gamut of Javascript imports, since I expect very little glue code required to get things rolling.
+  I'm using AMD alone until a need for some other arises.

 Elaboration on these hurdles and additional problems will be documented as encountered.